jeffshrager/domusic/README.md

 For the moment just copy-paste the code into test.py on your local machine.
+(Click on test.py then the [Raw] button at the top, and you can copy the code from there and just paste it into a code editor of your choice on your local machine and save it in your own local domusic folder on your desktop, or whatever.)

-(Eventually you'll want to use a git interface, like sourcetree, but it's such a pita to connect to github that for the moment just d/l'ing the code will be fine.)
+(Eventually you'll want to use a git interface, like sourcetree, but it's such a pita to connect to github that for the moment just downloading the code will be fine.)

-You should really use anaconda which manages python environments, but you can probably get around with just using your default environment.
+You'll eventually want to use anaconda which manages python environments, but you can probably get going with just using your default environment.

 If you are using anaconda, you'll need to do: